02.D.06 – Family and Medical Leave

 5.2.9.
 Second and third opinions and recertifications are not permitted for certification of a covered servicemember's serious injury or illness or of a qualifying exigency.
 The university may use a health care provider, a human resource professional, a leave administrator, or a management official, but not the employee's direct supervisor, to authenticate or clarify a medical certification of a serious injury or illness, or an Invitational Travel Orders (ITO) or Invitational Travel Authorizations (ITA).

 5.2.10.
-The university does not have the option of approving less than the requested leave as long as the employee has that amount of family and medical leave available and the physician certification satisfies FMLA requirements and indicates that the employee has an eligible condition and at least that length of time is needed.
+The university does not have the option of approving less than the requested leave as long as the employee has that amount of family and medical leave available and the medical certification satisfies FMLA requirements and indicates that the employee has an eligible condition and at least that length of time is needed.

 5.3.
 Insurance coverage: